 When the 600’ long tunnel was completed in 1932, it was considered a modern marvel.
 It took a little more than three months for the contractors to drill, blast, and clear the route through Mary’s Rock Mountain.
 In the 1970s, a concrete lining was added to the tunnel to reduce water seepage and icicles, but otherwise, the tunnel remains precisely as it was carved almost a century ago.

-The clearance height for Mary’s Rock Tunnel is 12’8”.
+Insider Tip The clearance height for Mary’s Rock Tunnel is 12’8”.
 Know the height of your R.V. or travel trailer before entering the tunnel, or you just might lose your air conditioner!

-Mary’s Rock Tunnel Parking at Mile 32.5
+Mary’s Rock Tunnel Overlook at Mile 32.5

 There is a large parking area just south of Mary’s Rock Tunnel.
 You can actually see the tunnel from the end of the parking lot.
 The parking lot is just large enough for an R.V. to pull over.
 The view of the mountains from that overlook isn’t all that bad, either.